 The BEST Gluten Free + Vegan Cornbread!

 We’ll have a quick chat about how to make the cornbread, what goes into it and why and whatnot, and then onto the recipe!
 Since most great cornbread starts with buttermilk, we make our OWN dairy-free buttermilk here.
-A cup of dairy-free milk + a tablespoon of vinegar are stirred together and left to curdle a bit.
+You’ll simply stir together a cup of dairy-free milk + a tablespoon of vinegar and let it curdle a bit.
 It’s also great to make your flax eggs right at the beginning, so they’ve got time to gel.

 THEN, mix up all those dry ingredients.
 I used blanched almond flour and tapioca flour, both from Bob’s Red Mill – the blanched almond flour helps give light flavor and texture while the tapioca flour makes it super fluffy.
 Of course, can’t have cornbread without cornmeal.